 is in charge of all administrative tasks at the professorship.
 She oversees the chair’s finances, human resource planning and general administrative matters.
 Further, as Programme Lead Assistant for the Future Cities Laboratory in Singapore, she organizes a variety of events taking place in Zurich.
 Prior to joining the ETH in 2007, Evelyne worked in various positions in the field of marketing/communication in the business aviation and travel industry, both in Switzerland and Canada.
 She joined Architecture of Territory in 2018 after working with Professor emeritus Kees Christiaanse’s team at the ETH Institute for Urban Design.

 studied landscape architecture at the Technical University Berlin, the ETH Zurich and the School of Design, Mysore.
-He graduated from the TU Berlin Chair of Landscape Architecture and Open Space Planning in 2012.
+He graduated from the TU Berlin Institute for Landscape Architecture and Environmental Planning in 2012.
 His graduation thesis, which focused on the influence of the Cauvery River on the territory of South India, was supported by a DAAD (German Academic Exchange Service) fellowship.
 After working as a freelance landscape architect he joined the team of Milica Topalovic at the Future Cities Laboratory in Singapore in June 2013, and moved with the team to the ETH Zurich in August 2015.

-is a practicing landscape architect, planner and researcher working in Switzerland and Germany.
+is a landscape architect, researcher, and teaching assistant working in Switzerland and Germany.
 She studied at TU Berlin, ETH Zurich, and School of Design Mysore and graduated from TU Berlin Institute for Landscape Architecture and Environmental Planning in 2013.
-From 2013-2015 Karoline has worked as a researcher at the ETH Future Cities Laboratory in Singapore.
-In 2015, she joined the research and teaching team at the Chair of Architecture and Territorial Planning, Institute for Landscape and Urban Studies (LUS) ETH Zurich, where she taught design studio cycles in Arcadia, Belgrade, and Geneva.
-Karoline is currently part of the ‘Consultation Greater Geneva 2050,’ where she works as researcher and project coordinator for the contribution ‘GREATER GENEVA AND ITS LAND.
+From 2013-2015 Karoline has worked as a research fellow at the Singapore-ETH Centre Future Cities Laboratory (FCL) with the Chair of Territorial Organization led by Prof. Marc Angelil, and the Chair of Architecture of Territory led by Prof. Milica Topalović.
+In 2015, Karoline joined as research and teaching assistant the Chair of Architecture and Territorial Planning, Institute for Landscape and Urban Studies (LUS) ETH Zürich, coordinating design studio cycles in Arcadia, Belgrade, and Geneva.
+Since 2018 she has been part of the international ‘Consultation Grand Genève 2050’ where she has contributed as researcher and project coordinator to the project ‘GRAND GENÈVE ET SON SOL.
 Propriety.
 Ecology.
 Identity: A Charter for the Socio-Ecological Transition of a Cross-Border Metropolitan Region’.

 is an architect and researcher working between Athens and Zurich.
 She studied architecture at NTU-Athens and ENSAPLV-Paris and specialized in urban and territorial studies at ETH Zurich.
 She has taught research and design at ETH Studio Basel and Harvard GSD with Professors Jacques Herzog and Pierre de Meuron and at ETH Architecture of Territory with Professor Milica Topalovic.
 Metaxia’s interest lies in the interstice between territorial research and architecture and it is carried out through design projects, teaching and writing.
 She is co-author of the book achtung: die Landschaft (2015).
 Since 2017, she is organising and teaching the thesis elective Projects on Territory, on critical representation through silkscreen drawing.
 The work has been exhibited in S AM, Basel (2018) and ZAZ, Zurich (2019).
 She is currently pursuing a PhD at the ETH LUS Doctoral School observing the particular idiosyncrasy of Greek countryside.